 Regardless of the Consistency Level, a write is always sent to all replicas, as set by the Replication Factor.
-Consistency Level control when a client acknowledged, not how many replicas are updated.
+Consistency Level control when a client is acknowledged, not how many replicas are updated.

 During a write operation, the coordinator communicates with the replicas (the number of which depends on the Replication Factor).
 The write is successful when the specified number of replicas confirm the write.

 In the above diagram, the double arrows indicate the write operation request going into the coordinator from the client and the acknowledgment being returned.
 Since the Consistency Level is one, the coordinator, V, must only wait for the write to be sent to and responded by a single node in the cluster which is W.

 Since RF=3, our partition 1 is also written to nodes X and Z, but the coordinator does not need to wait for a response from them to confirm a successful write operation.
 In practice, acknowledgments from nodes X and Z can arrive to the coordinator at a later time, after the coordinator acknowledges the client.

 When our Consistency Level is set to